-LEWISBURG, Pa. — Six members of the Bucknell University staff were honored recently at the annual staff picnic with the Geiger and Zeller Awards.
+Five members of the Bucknell University staff have been honored at the annual presentation of the Geiger and Zeller Awards.

 The Walter C. Geiger Memorial Award recognizes members of the administrative staff who demonstrate sustained excellence and embrace Bucknell University's core competencies in the conduct of their administrative responsibilities.
 The award honors the late Walter C. Geiger, director of facilities.